cardstack/card-pay-protocol/OPERATIONS.md

 7. In the "Mint" row, enter the amount of tokens to min _in units of wei_.
 You can use this handy wei converter here https://eth-converter.com/.
 Enter the amount of tokens you with to transfer as units of "Ether", and the converter will display the corresponding amount in wei.
 8. Click on the "Write" button in the "Mint" row.
 9. In the Metamask popup that appears click on the "Confirm" button.
 The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
-10. After the transaction has completed, you can confirm the balance by clicking on the "Read Contract" tab, and enter the recipient's address in the "balanceOf" row, and clicking on the "Query" button.
+10. After the transaction has completed, you can confirm the balance by clicking on the "Read Contract" tab and enter the recipient's address in the "balanceOf" row, and clicking on the "Query" button.
 The value displayed will be in units of wei.
 Feel free to use the converter to see the balance in units of "ether".